KosRud/DQ-skinning-for-Unity/README.md

 My scripts uses **SkinnedMeshRenderer** to extract an array of bones from it.
 Yep, that's it.
 The order of bones is unpredictable and does not depent on their hierarchy.
 Only SkinnedMeshRenderer knows it ¯\\\_(ツ)\_/¯

-After extracting the bone array in **Awake()** my script removes **SkinnedMeshRenderer** component as it is no longer needed.
+After extracting the bone array in **Start()** my script removes **SkinnedMeshRenderer** component as it is no longer needed.
 All the animations are made by the script.
 You can verify it in the editor after hitting play button.

 ----